 Often we go for the easy route to save ourselves (or so we think).

-Perhaps we take a job that is not that interesting to us but well, it is a job (not to be sniffed at in these challenging times) but then we start to slip and never quite continue the search for the really interesting job that would require us to ‘up our game’ that might not be so comfortable to apply for.
+Perhaps we take a job that is not that interesting to us, or perhaps we feel reflects our talents, and after all it is a job (never to be sniffed) but then we start to slip and never quite continue the search for the really interesting job that would require us to ‘up our game’ that might not be so comfortable to apply for.

 Ho hum, some years later we are just a bit flabbier (physically or mentally or horrors both) that we ought to be.
 It is all just so dull.